-In the two audits reviewed, the firm's report on Form AP omitted the issuer CIK number.
-In addition, in one of these audits, the firm's report on Form AP contained inaccurate information regarding the audit report date.
+In one of two audits reviewed, the firm's report on Form AP included inaccurate information regarding the issuer CIK number and office issuing the audit report.
 In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.